XimeonLeo/Plan-n-Teach/README.md

 # Plan-n-Teach

-## DISCRIPTION, AIMS AND OBJECTIVES
+## DESCRIPTION, AIMS AND OBJECTIVES

 The **primary objective** of this project is to develop a user-friendly and comprehensive **"Education Management System** software solution that can address the needs of academic personnels which includes but not limited to:
 	1. teachers